-The student's current mailing address and permanent address must be listed correctly on all University records and any change must be reported immediately to the Registrar's Office and the Business Office.
+The student's current mailing address and permanent address must be listed correctly on all University records and any change must be reported immediately to the Office of Records and Registration and the Business Office.
 A student is not excused from penalties on the grounds that the student did not receive communications mailed from the University if the student failed to report a new address.